richelbilderbeek/music/Dino.md

 TG: Skulle jag va' dräng eller biskop eller smed till Sleipners åtta skor
 EN: Would I have been a servant or bishop or a blacksmith for Sleipners [Odin's horse with 8 legs] eight shoes,
-RB: men nästa min liv som bakteriofag finns det en med måsta glamour
+RB: men i mangå tuffta liva är det en med måsta glamour
 EN: But next to my live as a bacteriofage, there is one with the most glamour

 TG: Som jag hade smitt med en hammare som jag fått av gamle Tor
 EN: which I have would have forged with a hammer I'd have gotten from Thor
-RB: som jag hade en stora svans som jag kliade med min klor
+RB: som jag hade en stor svans som jag kliade med mina klor
 EN: in which I had a big tail that I scratched with my claws

 TG: Jag har jämt gillat spänning och att leva lite vind för våg
 EN: I have always liked excitement and living a guided by the winds
-RB: jag har jämmt gillat kraftfulla saker och kommer på arkeologs håg
+RB: jag har jämmt versöker kommer på arkeologs håg
 EN: I have always liked tought things and to get on the mind of archeologists

 TG: Så jag följde säkert med en båt när vi drog ut på ett vikingatåg